hmrc/lisa-api/resources/public/api/conf/2.0/testdata/withdrawal-charge.md

 <pre class="code--block">
 {
   "code": "WITHDRAWAL_REPORTING_ERROR",
-  "message": "The withdrawal charge does not equal 25% of the withdrawal amount" }
+  "message": "The withdrawal charge as a percentage of the withdrawal amount is incorrect.
+For withdrawals made between 06/03/2020 and 05/04/2021 the withdrawal charge is 20%.
+For all other withdrawals it is 25%."
+}
 </pre>
             </td>